Keyboard shortcuts

 # Use heaptrack

-heaptrack spindle large-theory.dfl
+heaptrack spindle reason large-theory.spl

 heaptrack_print heaptrack.spindle.*.gz